Here are some frequently asked questions about annual NCEMSF conferences that might be helpful to others:

 - Next to the order status of "created," look for an "Actions" drop-down.

 - On the following page, pick "PayPal" from the Payment Method list, then click the "Next" button.

 - You will be redirected to PayPal to finish payment.

 If your offline payment order was not paid within fourteen days of creation, it will have been automatically cancelled and the Conference Invoices page will list the order as "cancelled" instead of "created."
 Please see the following question for how to proceed in that case.

 Q: I didn't pay within the 14-day window and I received an e-mail telling me I was cancelled.
 What do I do now?

-A: If your exisitng registration shows as "Cancelled," you may re-register without issue.
+A: If your existing registration shows as "Cancelled," you may re-register without issue.
 If your existing registration is still unpaid but not yet cancelled, the system will not let you register again.
-Instead, please go to your Orders page, find the unpaid order, and pay using the "Pay Now" button (you can also select another payment method from this page).
+Instead, please follow the directions above to pay the order.

 Q: I sent my check or purchase order prior to the deadline, but I received an email saying my order was cancelled.
 What do I do?

 A: The cancellation emails are sent automatically by our system, but our staff will use the actual receipt date of your check or purchase order in determining whether payment was received on time.
 If your Purchase Order or check was sent by the deadline, our staff can reinstate your order and set it to paid, even after the 14-day deadline.
 If you are concerned about meeting the deadline and are paying by Purchase Order, you may also send a scanned copy to firstname.lastname@example.org to meet the deadline, so long as the scanned copy has all required signatures and you also mail the original to our mailing address.